shk1dev/shk-RichPlayers/README.md

 # Setup
 1. Download the file
 2. Unzipped the file
-3. Drag and drop [shk-RichPlayer] to your server folder
+3. Drag and drop [shk-RichPlayers] to your server folder
 4. Go to your server.cfg and add in
-`ensure shk-RichPlayer`
+`ensure shk-RichPlayers`

 # Support